Aug 223TEN Austin, TX

 Press for RIVAL ISLAND

 "Those of you that know of my appreciation for indiepop will surely be aware of how much I adore Austin’s She Sir.
-Even if you’re not aware of the band, this is a great place to start, as the guitar work here is exactly what makes the band so special…sometimes it’s jangling, sometimes it’s circular, sometimes it’s dreamy.
+The guitar work here is exactly what makes the band so special…sometimes it’s jangling, sometimes it’s circular, sometimes it’s dreamy.
 Russell’s voice sounds perfect behind it all (soft and understated), providing what continues to seem like effortless pop of the best sort.
 There are few, if any, that do it better than She Sir."

 - Nathan Lankford (Austin Town Hall; June, 2017)